 - Lowest Hotel Rates Guarantee will refund the difference if the same accommodation booked is found at a lower price

 - The Hotel Collection Program gives members a $100 credit for stays of two nights or longer, as well as a room upgrade where available at participating locations

-On top of the above perks, the Gold Card is presently offering 90,000 points as a sign-up bonus once members spend $4,000 within the first six months of use.
+On top of the above perks, the Gold Card is presently offering 60,000 points as a welcome offer once members spend $4,000 within the first six months of use.
+Terms Apply.

 The American Express® Gold Card offers a APR with $250 in annual fees.
 Your credit score must be excellent to ensure eligibility.